Table of Contents

 The frets control the tonality of the guitar.
 If you place your finger next to a fret it presses the string against that fret and essentially changes the length of the string that can vibrate, therefore changing its tone.
 Frets are small metal bars embedded across the fretboard at precise intervals, corresponding to musical notes.
 When a string is pressed down against a fret, it shortens the vibrating length of the string, producing a different pitch.

 There is such thing as fretless guitars but these are by far the minority.

-The body: The body of the acoustic guitar is made up of back, sides and top.
-Often the top sheet (the sound board) is made of different wood than the back and sides.
+The body of the acoustic guitar is made up of the back, sides, and top.
+Often the top sheet (the soundboard) is made of a different wood than the back and sides.

 The upper part of the body (closest to the neck) is known as the treble bout and the lower part is the bass bout.
 The waist (narrowest section in between the bouts) acts as a divider between the sections.

 The shape of the body can have a distinct effect on the sound of the guitar.